tikoflano/advent-of-code-2024/README.md

 # Advent of Code 2023

-Some VSCode's Launch Configurations where defined:
+## Usage

-- Run `AOC Login` to set the auth cookie
+- Run `go run main.go login` to set the auth cookie
-- Run `AOC Continue` to setup the next problem, including the code file and the input
+- Run `go run main.go continue` to setup the next problem, including the code file and the input
-- Run `AOC Run` to run the next problem's code
+- Run `go run main.go run` to run the next problem's code

+**NOTE**: Use the `Advent of Code Debug` Launch Configuration in VSCode to debug the current problem code file